Sharing of Unlicensed Spectrum by Strategic Operators: Proof of Theorem

 It suffices to show that an operator cannot gain by lying about its own traffic for different cases in \eqref{eq_G02_3}.
-The proof of the cases of $\overline{F}\cap E$ and $F\cap \overline{E}$ is similar to Theorem \ref{thm_dynamic}.
+The proofs of the cases of $\overline{F}\cap E$ and $F\cap \overline{E}$ are similar to that of Theorem~\ref{thm_dynamic}.
 In the case of $\overline{F} \cap \overline{E}$, there is no change in spectrum use and revenue by lying.
-If $F \cap E$ occurs, operator $i$ uses $2\Delta$ Hz more spectrum when the deviation occurs.
-According to Profile~\ref{mech_2}, operator $i$ will use $\Delta$ Hz less spectrum in two slots in the future.
-Using the analogous argument as \eqref{eq:4} in Theorem \ref{thm_dynamic}, we can show that in each of the two slots when the loss occurs, the expected one-shot loss is greater than $\pi(w, 0)- \pi\left(w-\Delta, 0\right)$.
+If $F \cap E$ occurs, operator~$1$ uses $2\Delta$~Hz more spectrum when the deviation occurs.
+According to Profile~\ref{mech_2}, operator $1$ will use $\Delta$~Hz less spectrum in two slots in the future.
+Using the analogous argument as in \eqref{eq:4} in Theorem~\ref{thm_dynamic}, we can show that in each of the two slots when the loss occurs, the expected one-shot loss is greater than $\pi(w, 0)- \pi\left(w-\Delta, 0\right)$.
 Thus, the expected total loss of the one-shot deviation is greater than

 From \eqref{property_a},